-All students, irrespective of their religious beliefs, are expected to attend Assemblies unless the Head has a letter from a parent requesting their daughter does not attend.
-Those taking Assembly will always consider that the community is multi-faith with some members being agnostic or atheist and the material used will be relevant to everybody, irrespective of their beliefs.
-Speakers from different faiths and none are invited in to lead assemblies to encourage a greater understanding of beliefs in general.
+All students, irrespective of their religious beliefs, are expected to attend assemblies unless the Head has a letter from a parent requesting their daughter does not attend.
+Those taking assembly will always consider that the community is multi-faith with some members being agnostic or atheist and the material used will be relevant to everybody, irrespective of their beliefs.